Non-perpetual Eternal Inflation and the Emergent de Sitter Swampland Conjecture: Discussion.

 \section{Discussion.}

 In this letter, we generalize the criteria for eternal inflation to encompass nearly every conceivable scenario.
 Introducing a bound on the amplitude of curvature perturbation, defined as $P_{\mathcal{R}} = 1/\sqrt{2C}$ where $C\leq3$, we imply a finite lifetime for eternal inflation, rendering it non-perpetual from the perspective of a local observer.
-Our model-independent approach establishes a minimum requirement of $\Delta N \approx 485$ e-foldings for eternal inflation to align with observational CMB data.
-Notably, this limit can be further refined by considering the running of the spectral index and its higher derivatives, offering a compelling and model-independent method for testing eternal inflation predictions.
+Our model-independent approach establishes a minimum requirement of $\Delta N_{\textrm{min}} \approx 485$ e-foldings for eternal inflation to align with observational CMB data.
+It's important to note that, with the parameterizing term $C$ in play, the high curvature fluctuations across various eternal inflation cases are encapsulated within $C$.
+In addition, the presented view may extend beyond a simple homogeneous picture and holds relevance for different values of $C$ within the same model.

+{ To ground these general criteria in specific scenarios, we examined inflection point inflation and DBI inflation, which illustrate how these generalized criteria apply across different theoretical frameworks.
+In inflection point inflation, the extended slow-roll regime naturally produces a large number of e-folds, aligning well with the conditions for non-perpetual eternal inflation.
+Meanwhile, DBI inflation introduces a reduced sound speed $c_s$, which modifies the power spectrum and generates significant non-Gaussianities—both observable and subject to constraints from CMB data.
+Crucially, the parameterization term $C$ in our framework is directly linked to the relativistic dynamics of spacetime-filling D-branes through the sound speed, further illustrating how these dynamics fit within our generalized framework.}

+However, our determination of this threshold assumes a mild-scale dependence of the primordial tilt, using the observational CMB value as a reference point.
+This assumption is further elaborated for the non-attractor phase, where an exact USR phase aligns with $n_{\textrm{s}} = 1$ for a constant potential \cite{Martin:2012pe}.
+Despite the likelihood of the primordial tilt being scale-dependent in a more realistic scenario, the methodology for determining the minimum required total number of e-folds remains robust, considering a fixed maximum value as $n_{\textrm{s}}(k_*) \leq n_{\textrm{s,max}}(k_*)$, as firstly denoted in \cite{Kinney:2014jya}.
+Notably, this limit can be further refined for a more realistic case by considering the running of the primordial tilt and its higher derivatives to all orders \cite{WMAP:2003syu,Garcia-Bellido:2014gna,Zarei:2014bta,Munoz:2016owz,Gron:2018rtj}.
+This entails accounting for the scale dependence of the curvature perturbation amplitude, as described by the expression

+and incorporating non-linear effects on superhorizon scales.
+Hence, this approach offers a compelling and model-independent method for testing eternal inflation predictions in a more detailed manner.
+Alternatively, exploring the implications of non-perturbative methods like the $\delta N$ formalism \cite{Enqvist:2008kt,Fujita:2013cna,Vennin:2015hra,Pattison:2017mbe,Pattison:2021oen} may provide a promising avenue for future research, offering deeper insights into the dynamics of eternal inflation and its observational consequences.